Hay Mar Nay Win: Career

 Her father was friends with Myanmar Pyi Thein Tan, from the LPJ band and prominent singer in the 1970s-1980s.
 He saw her talent and offered to help create her first album, Chit Lu Soe.
 Throughout her career, her main supporters were her aunt Daw Ni and uncle Dagon Taryar.
 The success of her song Yone Lar broadcast on MRTV in 1985 was the main start of her popularity among audiences.
 However, she moved to the United States (Los Angeles) in July 1988 and had a short break in her career.
 Before leaving the country, she prerecorded two albums: Khwint Hlut Naw (released in August 1988) and Pyan Yaw Pay (released in December 1988.)
 After the tremendous success of her 1990 album Poe Hpa Lan where her vocals were recorded in the United States, she returned to Myanmar in 1991 to continue making music and continued to see more success.
 During this time period, she also released numerous Myanmar genre songs.

-In 2004, she had a 2 hour live show of her greatest hits featuring both younger and older singers.
-This was one of her bestselling albums released through both VCD Karaoke and CD.
-To this day, young generations also know Hay Mar's songs and continue to cover them.
+In 2004, she had a 2-hour live show of her biggest hits featuring both younger and older singers.
+This was one of her bestselling albums, released through both VCD Karaoke and CD.

 Album discography

-Hay Mar Nay Win released mostly Western cover albums in the mid 1980s-early 1990s.
+Hay Mar Nay Win released mostly Western cover albums in the mid-1980s-early 1990s.
 After this period, she released more Myanmar genre songs.
 The following is a partial list of her albums.